-Anne MacKay helped create the State Wildflower license tag in 2000 and is a founding member of the Foundation that was created to manage the proceeds.
+Anne MacKay helped create the State Wildflower license tag in 2000 and is a founding member of the Foundation, which was created to manage the proceeds.
 Anne says, “It would be hard if not impossible for me to detail all the ways that Lisa is the voice and face of Florida wildflowers.
-She has created an able staff and encouraged Board members who are creative and connected with the world of native wildflowers.
-I’m impressed with her knowledge of and insight into so many organizations and how we can work together….
+She has created an able staff and encouraged board members who are creative and connected with the world of native wildflowers.
+I’m impressed with her knowledge of and insight into so many organizations and how we can work together. ….
 Needless to say, her vision and artistry have brought us far and made us accessible and visible to Floridians.”

 Many gifts, passing it forward

-– David Price, Board member, President, Bok Tower Gardens
+– David Price, FWF board member, Bok Tower Gardens president

 Lisa came to the Foundation in 2008 from the Orlando Sentinel, where she worked as editor and writer, often covering Florida outdoors.
 As a newspaper woman with journalistic sensibilities, she honed her ability to analyze and describe – her standards for accuracy, balance and clarity have certainly been a gift to the Foundation.

-Dena Wild, long time board member, sums up the other qualities that make Lisa the great executive director that she is: “Professionalism, commitment, dedication, creativity, and a swell person.”
+Dena Wild, longtime board member, sums up the other qualities that make Lisa the great executive director she is: “Professionalism, commitment, dedication, creativity, and a swell person.”

 So many of those who have had the privilege of working with Lisa endorse her down-to-earth style.
 “Lisa is very funny, and she is supremely kind.
 She genuinely cares for people and is gracious in offering help,” says board member Melissa Hunt.

-Whether presenting to groups or participating in work groups, Lisa is both realistic and inspired – a critical combination.
+Whether presenting to organizations or participating in work groups, Lisa is both realistic and inspired – a critical combination.

 LISA IS THE FOUNDATION!
 Her leadership and dedication has taken FWF to achieve lofty goals!
 Thanks, Lisa, we all love you!